jvansteirteghem/oboco-android/README.md

 ## test

-you can test oboco for android with [the oboco test server](obocos://test:test@oboco-backend-test.herokuapp.com) (takes 20-30 seconds to start).
+you can test oboco for android with the oboco test server: [obocos://test:test@oboco-backend-test.herokuapp.com](obocos://test:test@oboco-backend-test.herokuapp.com) (takes 20-30 seconds to start).

 ## license